The West Highland White Terrier, affectionally known as the Westie is a big dog in a tiny package. The Westie is said to be virtually tireless.

 The Westie is fast and can turn on a dime.
 Ideally, you need to find activities that can burn energy in a short period of time and use these skills.

 A Flirt pole is like a giant cat tickler for dogs.
-It has a long handle with a bungy type rope with a lure or toy attached to the end.
+It has a long handle with a bungee type rope with a lure or toy attached to the end.
 You simply move the lure along the ground around in circles or in different directions as your dog chases it.
 This activity is ideal for a Westie as it works directly with their natural prey instinct being a ratting breed.
 Be sure they have a good “leave it” command and don’t allow them to destroy the toy.
 It is important that this be a controlled exercise.
+For a full guide to flirt pole exercise for dogs see here.

 Playing Fetch with your Westie is another fantastic way to burn pent-up energy.
 Westies are generally ball or toy crazy can play this for hundreds of throws.
 A great alternative is to use an Automatic Ball Launcher so your dog can play Fetch by themselves.
 As the Westie is highly trainable as long as you focus their attention they learn to use this quickly.
 For more information check out “Automatic Ball Launchers for Dogs”